 Our review of the data available on the academic achievement in the area of mathematics indicates that our core curriculum and teaching strategies are successful with the majority of our students.
+We have adopted a new math series, though our math philosophy of inquiry learning remains the same.
+We will continue to monitor our math scores so that they continue to show growth, while also striving to raise those scores even higher.

-ELA scores indicate that too many of our students are not able to meet 3rd and 4th grade expectations.
-Our preliminary i-Ready data from the fall of 2021 shows strong indicators that the barrier to comprehension is skill deficits in phonics and vocabulary.
+ELA scores indicate that too many of our students are not able to meet 3rd and 4th grade state expectations.
+Our preliminary i-Ready data from the fall of 2022 shows strong indicators that the biggest barrier to comprehension is skill deficits in phonics and vocabulary.
+Additionally, our staff will commit to identifying ways to effectively connect with our male population so those scores are more closely aligned to the ELA scores of our female students.